Pharmaceutical manufacturer ditches direct distribution model for CSO wholesalers in move driven by pharmacist feedback

-AstraZeneca has announced it would exit its exclusive-direct distribution arrangements and return supply of its PBS medicines to the full-line CSO wholesaler Symbion from 1 October 2019.
+AstraZeneca has announced it will exit its exclusive-direct distribution arrangements and return supply of its PBS medicines to the three full-line CSO wholesalers API, Sigma and Symbion from 1 October 2019.

 The decision comes nearly two years after AstraZeneca moved nine of its high value medicines to an exclusive-direct supply model through logistics company DHL.